Friday, May 1, 2026

 The church in Antioch was gathering different kinds of people: Barnabas - a levite Jews, Simon from Africa and Manaen who was raised together (syntrophos) with Herod Antipas (he should be rich).
 For outsiders, they were the Cristianos - people of Christ.
 They were strangely together because of Christ, that's why they called some attention from outsiders.
 The Holy Spirit spoke to send Saul and Barnabas to a mission.

-In Paphos they were requested by the proconsul Sergius Paulus because he wanted to analyze the gospel.
+In Paphos they were called by the proconsul Sergius Paulus who wanted to analyze the gospel.
 Why?
 Perhaps, due to some disagreements when Saul and Barnabas preached there.
-The proconsul was assisted by a magician called Bar Jesus who was against the gospel and was disturbing when Barnabas and Saul was preaching to the proconsul.
+The proconsul was assisted by a magician called Bar Jesus who was against the gospel.
+This magician was against the gospel when Barnabas and Saul was preaching to the proconsul.
 Saul said:

 9 But Saul, who was also known as Paul, filled with the Holy Spirit, stared at him, 10 and said, “You who are full of all deceit and fraud, you son of the devil, you enemy of all righteousness, will you not stop making crooked the straight ways of the Lord?
 11 Now, behold, the hand of the Lord is upon you, and you will be blind and not see the sun for a time.”
 And immediately a mist and a darkness fell upon him, and he went about seeking those who would lead him by the hand.